adamchalmers/blog/content/pin-unpin.md

 1. What is `Pin`?
 2. If I have a `T` value, how do I get a `Pin<&mut T>`?

 The rest of this post is going to be answering those questions.
-I'll explain a problem you might face when writing Rust data structures, and how the `Pin` type solves it.
+I'll explain some problems in Rust that could lead to unsafe code, and why Pin safely solves them.

-# Why does Pin exist?
+# Self-reference is unsafe

 Pin exists to solve a very specific problem: self-referential datatypes, i.e. data structures which have pointers into themselves.
 For example, a binary search tree is has self-referential pointers, because nodes have references to other nodes in the same structure.